Turtle-Arena/turtle-arena-archive/trunk/tmnt-readme.txt

 Also see "Code" section for full list.

 == Installing ==
-Extract TMNT Arena into a directory, such as
+Extract TMNT Arena into a directory.
+It can be placed anywhere, but suggestions below

 Windows:  C:\Program Files\TMNTArena\
 Mac OS X: /Applications/TMNTArena/
 Linux:    /usr/local/games/tmntarena/